 - Level Brackets: 20-29, 30-39, 40-49, 50-59, 60;

-- Factions Associated: The League of Arathor/The Defilers.
+- Factions Associated: The League of Arathor and The Defilers.

-This sunny battleground is based on the conflict of the supply forces between main in-game factions.
+This sunny battleground is based on the conflict of the supply forces between the main in-game factions.
 This location appears to be a critical zone for both the Alliance and the Horde.
-Your aim is to battle over natural resources such as Stables, Mines, Blacksmith, Lumber Mill, Farm to claim them for the honor of your faction.
+You aim to battle over natural resources such as Stables, Mines, Blacksmith, Lumber Mill, and Farm to claim them for the honor of your faction.

 There are five bases with flags scattered around the Battleground.
 To capture a base, you will need to complete a 10-second channel time on its flag, without interruption, and then hold the base for a full minute without the enemy capturing the flag back.
 The more resources a team controls, the faster they accumulate points.
 A team with all five nodes captured will gain 30 resources per second.
 A faction wins once they gather 2,000 resources.